jcheigh/BlindSpot/README.md

-# 🎮 AblationBlackout
+# 🎮 BlindSpot

-AblationBlackout is a Wordle x LLM x Mech Interp inspired game.
+BlindSpot is a Wordle x LLM x Mech Interp inspired game.
 Users are given a seemingly normal LLM, with a specific concept (color, birds, numbers etc.) ablated (forgotten).
 Players are given up to N model calls and up to 5 "Wordle" guesses to guess the concept.

 Behind the scenes, we intervene on the model via the [Goodfire SDK](https://docs.goodfire.ai/quickstart#advanced-look-at-a-features-nearest-neighbors).
 This is a monorepo (Turborepo) that uses a next.js frontend (Typescript/Tailwind/React/Next) and a python backend (FastAPI).